 The treatment is going to minimize the detrimental effects by achieving stable occlusion and the use of discharge splits.
 When it is not possible to improve the occlusion, it is not possible to use the splint.
 The splints are designed to be used during sleep.

-The temporomandibular joint or TMJ is the one that joins the jaw with the lateral of the head and is fundamental in speech, chewing, swallowing, etc. However, when the joint disc is not in its correct position, this joint does not function normally and its dysfunction affects the muscles linked to it, generating tension, inflammation and even pain.
+The temporomandibular joint or TMJ is the one that joins the jaw with the lateral of the head and is fundamental in speech, chewing, swallowing, etc. However, when the joint disc is not in its correct position, this joint does not function normally and its dysfunction affects the muscles linked to it, generating tension, inflammation, and even pain.
 It is very common that today people live in constant physical and emotional stress, generating pathologies that affect various aspects of their life, also including pathologies associated with the TMJ, either of organic or functional origin.
-Occasionally, contractures, pain and inflammation occur in the muscles that make up the TMJ due to stress, infections, sleep disorders such as bruxism, structural dysfunction or trauma.
-You must keep in mind that the TMJ syndrome, although it is estimated that it affects approximately 30% of the population, is generally underdiagnosed, since its symptoms are often attributed to other pathologies and it is necessary to perform a series of tests specific for its correct diagnosis: orthopantomography, occlusal analysis, magnetic resonance or neurophysiological tests.
+Occasionally, contractures, pain, and inflammation occur in the muscles that make up the TMJ due to stress, infections, and sleep disorders such as bruxism, structural dysfunction, or trauma.
+You must keep in mind that the TMJ syndrome, although it is estimated that it affects approximately 30% of the population, is generally underdiagnosed since its symptoms are often attributed to other pathologies and it is necessary to perform a series of tests specific for its correct diagnosis: orthopantomography, occlusal analysis, magnetic resonance or neurophysiological tests.
 However, the treatment will depend on the cause, since in some cases it is enough to solve the problem of origin to resolve the dysfunction and its symptoms.
 It may also be necessary to use splints or physiotherapy.
 Are you asking yourself “where can I find TMJ treatment near me?”
 If so, at Edge Dental you will find some of the best dentists in the country to help you deal with this uncomfortable and painful condition.